ZhongYingkc/newest/content/authors/admin/_index.md

 highlight_name: true
 ---

 Ying Zhong is a postgraduate student of digital film technology at the Virtual Reality Lab of the Department of Film and Television Technology in Beijing Film Academy.
-Her research interets include user experience, human-computer interaction and human-centric designe in immersive environment.
+Her research interets include user experience, human-computer interaction and human-centric design in immersive environment.
 {style="text-align: justify;"}